Elizabeth McCord (Madam Secretary): Career

 In Season 4, McCord is considered a favorite to run for president, even over Vice President Hurst.
 Russell Jackson tells her that President Dalton would rather leave the presidency to her than to Hurst, who has her own ambitions.

 In Season 5, McCord offers her resignation to President Dalton, which he accepts.
 In "Better Angels", Elizabeth holds a public gathering at her family farm, during which she officially announces her candidacy for the presidency of the United States.

 In "Hail to the Chief"- the first episode of Season 6- it is revealed that McCord won and became the nation's first female president.
 Flashbacks in the episode show a variety of key moments in McCord's campaign: her opponents were Republican Senator Beauregard Miller (Guy Boyd), a populist fearmonger who picked up the nationalistic rhetoric started by disgraced Kentucky Senator Owen Callister (Will Chase).
 In the initial stretch of the campaign, McCord remained firmly in third position.
 Against the advice of her campaign manager Mike B, McCord decides to underscore her message of unity and opposition to entrenched partisanship by offering the vice presidency to her old rival, Senator Carlos Morejon (José Zúñiga).
 Although Morejon is reluctant to abandon the Republican Party, McCord promises to give him a chance to argue his own opinion on every policy she enacts.
 At the end of the episode, McCord and Morejon appear together in a flashback at their first joint campaign rally.

 Season 6 also opens with accusations that the McCord campaign conspired with Iran to win the election.
-The second episode, "The Strike Zone", features former campaign manager Mike B. (now serving as Senior Counselor to the President) testifying at a hearing of the Senate Intelligence Committee.
+The second episode, "The Strike Zone", features former campaign manager, and chief of chief, Mike B. (now serving as Counselor to the President) testifying at a hearing of the Senate Intelligence Committee.
 The following episodes portray two of McCord's staffers, Blake Moran and Daisy Grant, also testifying to this committee.
 Her husband Henry and daughter Stephanie McCord are also eventually forced to testify.
-In the series' semi-finale, President McCord testifies, against the counsel of multiple advisors.
-She is acquitted of any wrongdoing.
+In the series' penultimate episode, President McCord testifies, against the counsel of multiple advisors.
+After her testimony, the committee votes against impeachment proceedings.

 Staff

-When she takes office as Secretary of State, Elizabeth inherited all of her entire senior staff from her late predecessor, with the exception of her personal assistant Blake Moran (Erich Bergen) and her new policy advisor Kat Sandoval (Sara Ramirez).
+When she takes office as Secretary of State, Elizabeth inherited all of her senior staff from her late predecessor, with the exception of her personal assistant Blake Moran (Erich Bergen) and her new policy advisor Kat Sandoval (Sara Ramirez).

 Her senior staff at the State Department consists of: